ELGeb/ELGeb/README.md

 - 👋 Hi, I’m @Giovanni
-- 👀 I’m interested in hardware and videogames
+- 👀 I’m interested in software development and videogames
-- 🌱 I’m currently learning digital education
+- 🌱 I’m currently working from home and office
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on multidisciplinary teams around the world
-- 📫 How to reach me ...
+- 📫 How to reach me giovanniespinosabernal@gmail.com

 <!---
 ELGeb/ELGeb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.